Academic Catalog 2024-2025

 First Offense Procedure

-1. Written Appeal to School or College Dean: The graduate student may request a university ombudsperson during the appeal process by contacting the Vice Provost for Academic Administration within two (2) business days of receiving the Vice Provost for Academic Administration's decision.
+1. Written Appeal: Reviewed by School/College Dean: The student in a graduate program may request a university ombudsperson during the appeal process by contacting the Vice Provost for Academic Administration within two (2) business days of receiving the Vice Provost for Academic Administration's decision.
 The Vice Provost will work to identify an appropriate university ombudsperson.
 The student should present an appeal of the penalty in writing within ten (10) business days of receiving the Vice Provost for Academic Administration's decision, including all documents and evidence supporting the appeal, to the Vice Provost for Academic Administration who will send the appeal to any two (2) uninvolved school or college deans.
 The deans will review the appeal and send a written ruling to the student, instructor, academic unit leader, and Vice Provost for Academic Administration.
 The Provost will make a final decision in cases where there is a split vote.
 The appeal decision reached by the deans is final.

 Repeated Offense(s) Procedure

-1. Written Appeal to Neutral Dean: The graduate student may request a university ombudsperson during the appeal process by contacting the Vice Provost for Academic Administration within two (2) business days of receiving the Vice Provost for Academic Administration's decision.
+1. Written Appeal: Reviewed by Neutral Dean: The student in a graduate program may request a university ombudsperson during the appeal process by contacting the Vice Provost for Academic Administration within two (2) business days of receiving the Vice Provost for Academic Administration's decision.
 The Vice Provost for Academic Administration will work to identify an appropriate university ombudsperson.
 The student must submit to the Vice Provost for Academic Administration a written appeal of the decision including all documents and evidence supporting the appeal within ten (10) business days of receiving the decision.
 The Vice Provost for Academic Administration will select a neutral academic dean to review the appeal.
 This dean will send a written notice of the decision on the appeal to the student, instructor, academic unit leader, original dean, and Vice Provost for Academic Administration.

 General Petition/Appeal Policy

 It is the responsibility of the university to conduct processes resulting in decisions that impact students or potential students.
-The university has established a general appeal policy that may be used if a student or potential student believes the process was not followed, has new information, or believes the resulting decision is unfair based on the stated standards.
-The appeal policy does not include student dissatisfaction with the resulting decision.
-An appeal form is available from the Vice Provost for Academic Administration and must be submitted within ten (10) days of the decision that is being appealed.
-Appeals submitted after this deadline will not be considered.
+The university has established a general petition/appeal policy that may be used if a student or potential student believes the process was not followed, has new information, or believes the resulting decision is unfair based on the stated standards.
+The petition/appeal policy does not include student dissatisfaction with the resulting decision.
+A petition/appeal form is available from the Vice Provost for Academic Administration and must be submitted within ten (10) days of the decision that is being petitioned/appealed.
+Petitions/appeals submitted after this deadline will not be considered.

-Note: Appeals established for other academic concerns (i.e., Academic Behavior, Academic Honesty, Grade Appeal) should follow the respective processes as outlined in the Catalog.
+Note: Petitions/appeals established for other academic concerns (i.e., Academic Behavior, Academic Honesty, Grade Appeal) should follow the respective processes as outlined in the Catalog.

-Once an appeal has been made, there are up to two stages available in the process.
+Once a petition/appeal has been made, there are up to two stages available in the process.
 The procedure is considered complete at the first stage, unless the student requests the second stage in writing to the Vice Provost for Academic Administration within ten (10) days of completion of the first stage.
-To submit an appeal, follow the procedure as outlined below.
+To submit a petition/appeal, follow the procedure as outlined below.

 Appeals must address at least one of the following grounds: